TeachBooks/Sphinx-ref-graph/README.md

 ### Code in table of contents

 > [!CAUTION]
 > The next approach might be consired a _bad practice_.
 The authors of this extension claim in no way that this is not the case, but however have opted for this option to provide an alternative to a document-by-document basis.
-A better alternative is provided by the above directives and configuration values.
+An alternative is provided by the above directives and configuration values.

 Within the file `_toc.yml` a user can add a comment behind each line referencing a source file.
 If this comment contains the text
 ```yaml